|"Paths of Glory" (1957).|

-This is probably Stanley Kubrick's best film, though certainly not his most famous or commercially successful.
+"Paths of Glory" (1957) is perhaps Stanley Kubrick's best film, though certainly not his most famous or commercially successful.
 I might put "Spartacus" slightly above it, but Kubrick never had complete control over that project and was brought in as an afterthought.
 This is Kubrick at his finest, and in my very humble opinion one of the best black and white films of all time.

 The tale itself is fairly simple.
 For no apparent reason, worn-out troops are ordered to take a well-fortified enemy position without any preparation or support.
 At first, the General in charge, General Paul Mireau, played brilliantly by George Macready, refuses because of the absurdity of the order.
 But then his superior, the cynical General George Broulard (Adolphe Menjou), appeals to his ambition by suggesting that a successful attack will bring Mireau a significant promotion, and Mireau agrees.
 Mireau then goes to the officer who actually would lead the attack, Colonel Dax (Kirk Douglas), and forces him to commit his troops against Dax's better judgment.
 The attack is a catastrophe, Mireau goes berserk and orders his artillery to fire on his own troops to get them to fight, and then he and Broulard go looking for scapegoats.